The POWER Act: Protecting Our Water, Energy, and Ratepayers

 Skyrocketing energy prices are almost entirely driven by unprecedented demand from energy-intensive data center development.
 While the passage of the Clean and Reliable Grid Affordability Act (CRGA) was an important first step to mitigate rising utility bills and protect our power grid, critical action is still needed from the legislature to hold Big Tech accountable for driving up energy prices. - Data centers are massive water users, with no transparency for the communities who depend on that water.

 A large data center can use millions of gallons of water per day, enough to strain local supplies and undermine long-term water planning and management.
-Currently, Illinois lacks basic protections to ensure our water needs are not jeopardized by water-intensive industrial corporations. - Data centers exacerbate pollution in vulnerable communities and threaten Illinois’ clean energy goals in the Climate and Equitable Jobs Act (CEJA).
+Currently, Illinois lacks basic protections to ensure our water needs are not jeopardized by water-intensive industrial corporations. - Data centers exacerbate pollution in our communities.

-Data centers use dirty diesel generators to power their facilities in so-called “emergencies,” are huge sources of soot and particulates, and are often located in communities that already bear the brunt of industrial pollution.
-Absent stronger policies, data centers will increase pollution and escalate the state’s reliance on out-of state electricity supply.
+Data centers often use dirty diesel generators to power their facilities, are huge sources of soot and particulates, and are often located in communities that already bear the brunt of industrial pollution.
+Absent stronger protections and transparency requirements, data centers will keep making backroom deals with politicians that increase pollution.

 The Solution